Gather the Parts

 - Put a masking tape label on the end of each encoder cable and servo cable, near the 3-pin socket.

 - Trace each cable back to its origin to see where it is connected.

 - Label each cable Right or Left, Encoder or Servo.

 Prepare the Servo Ports

-Each pair of 3-pin servo ports along the top of the Propeller Activity Board (original or WX version) has a jumper on power-select pins to its immediate left.
+Each pair of 3-pin servo ports along the top of the Propeller Activity Board (original or WX version) has a shunt jumper on power-select pins to its immediate left.

 Important!
 Make sure there is no USB cable or battery pack cable plugged into the board - moving jumpers with power connected could damage your board.

 - Unplug the USB cable and battery pack if you have either of them plugged into the board.

 - Move the shunt jumpers into the configuration shown below.
 Tip: If your jumpers do not have a little tab on them, needle-nose pliers will help.